Recovery Can't Wait

 - Choose treatment over prison.

-- We support full cannabis legalization (see our forthcoming Cannabis Plan), decriminalization, and expungement.
+- We support full cannabis legalization (see our Legalize Cannabis plan), decriminalization, and expungement.
 For other narcotics, we will push toward downgrading possession crimes from felonies to misdemeanors that would not carry jail time.

 - We would partner with local hospitals and law enforcement agencies to launch Crisis Stabilization Units, mental health emergency services, LEAD, and QRT programs in all population centers.
 We can relieve the burden on first responders and police by getting people with substance use disorder into treatment, instead of prison.